 “We did several different actions every weekend of that month including collecting endorsements at a VegFest, a food giveaway, public outreach and a Plant Based Treaty March for Change.
 I found that the conversations I was having through the Plant Based Treaty were very productive and very well received,” she said.

 “I’m a vegan activist all day long, and I found that my conversations were different from using the word vegan to the word plant-based as well as their approach, which are more environmentally friendly initiatives and working on institutional change.
-It was a really great segway into getting people to open up about animal agriculture.”
+It was a really great segue into getting people to open up about animal agriculture.”

 A lobbying effort